reeflective/team/README.md

 serverCmds.Execute()
 ```

+Some additional and preliminary/example notes about the codebase:
+- All errors returned by the API are always logged before return (with configured log behavior).
+- Interactions with the filesystem restrained until they need to happen.
+- The default database is a pure Go file-based sqlite db, which can be configured to run in memory.
+- Unless absolutely needed or specified otherwise, return all critical errors instead of log
+  fatal/panicking (exception made of the certificate infrastructure which absolutely needs to work
+  for security reasons).

 Please see the [example](https://github.com/reeflective/team/tree/main/example) directory for all client/server entrypoint examples.

 -----
 ## Documentation

+Go code documentation is available at https://pkg.go.dev/github.com/reeflective/team.
+Client and server documentation can found in the [directories section](https://pkg.go.dev/github.com/reeflective/team#section-directories) of the Go documentation.
+The `example/` subdirectories also include documentation for their own code, and should provide
+a good introduction to this library usage.

 -----
 ## Differences with Hashicorp Go plugin system